GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 6. Plot of ratios of attenuation curves

-   The ratios of the median predictions from each GMM and a baseline GMM (specified in the ``.toml`` - see above) can also be plotted.
+   The ratios of the median predictions from each GMPE and a baseline GMPE (specified in the ``.toml`` - see above) can also be plotted.
 An example is provided in the demo files:

     .. code-block:: ini

-       > # Plot ratios of median attenuation curves for each GMM/median attenuation curves for baseline GMM
+       > # Plot ratios of median attenuation curves for each GMPE/median attenuation curves for baseline GMPE
        > comp.plot_ratios(filename, output_directory)

-    Ratio plots for input parameters specified in toml file (note that here the baseline GMM is ``BooreEtAl2014``):
+    Ratio plots for input parameters specified in toml file (note that here the baseline GMPE is ``BooreEtAl2014``):
         .. image:: /contents/smt_images/RatioPlots.png

 7. Sammon's Maps